 - Firefox Extensions/Addons for Educators – A healthy list of extensions and add-ons to make the Firefox experience much better.

 - Bib Me – One of the easiest ways to cite sources.
 Search for the text and you will be given the proper citation.

-- Twitter Citation – How to cite a Tweet in an academic paper.
+- Twitter Citation – (Website is no longer available) – How to cite a Tweet in an academic paper.

 - Classroom Dojo – Track behavior and rewards/feedback in real-time.
 Can share with students as well as parents and staff.

 - ELA Livebinder – ELA binder of resources put together by EVSC coaches.

 - Math Livebinder – Math binder of resources put together by EVSC coaches.

 - Skype – Send instant messages back and forth.
 Can also do video calls and is now integrated with Facebook.

 - Skype in the Classroom – Great resource of teachers wanting to connect through Skype to have virtual learning.
 Resources are very organized and teachers can meet lots of people in the field.

 - ePals – A global community for teachers to connect and work together on projects.